-- 4. Create diverse housing opportunities in the form of multi-family residential and townhouse units that accommodate a mix of incomes and household sizes. - Create an education and/or medical use that will provide education, job training, and/or services to residents and visitors and which will attract visitors to the Borough. - Ensure a unique sense of place and compatibility with the Historic District through preservation of the facades of the Union Hotel and 90 Main buildings and creation of distinctive design features in the project architecture and streetscape. - 7.
-Provide appropriate site design and performance standards to guide and facilitate redevelopment that reflects the Borough's historic development pattern, architecture, style, charm and character.
+- Create diverse housing opportunities in the form of multi-family residential and townhouse units that accommodate a mix of incomes and household sizes. - Ensure a unique sense of place and compatibility with the Historic District through preservation of the facades of the Union Hotel, 78 Main, 90 Main buildings and creation of distinctive design features in the project architecture and streetscape. - Provide appropriate site design and performance standards to guide and facilitate redevelopment that reflects the Borough's historic development pattern, architecture, style, charm and character. - 7.
+Create a central gathering place and public amenity that fosters social interaction and contributes to a vibrant downtown.

-- Create a central gathering place and public amenity that fosters social interaction and contributes to a vibrant downtown. - Enhance the public realm of the redevelopment area by creating a pedestrian plaza area that connects Main Street and Spring Street.
-This plaza shall include a visual terminus at Spring Street in the form of a building with a distinctive architectural element. - 10.
-Require the project's parking demand to be satisfied on-site in a manner that mitigates any negative impact to the surrounding street network and neighborhood. - 11.
+- Enhance the public realm of the redevelopment area by creating a pedestrian plaza area that connects Main Street and Spring Street. - Require the project's parking demand to be satisfied on-site in a manner that mitigates any negative impact to the surrounding street network and neighborhood. - 10.
 Encourage sustainable practices including the use of green infrastructure and green building techniques.